nicole-numfocus/pandas-czi/proposal.md

 ## Extension Types

 This work item will require some familiarity with pandas' internals.
 We plan to more deeply integrate extension arrays into pandas, so that all columns in a `DataFrame` are backed by an `ExtensionArray`.
+This will simplify pandas internals and algorithms, improving the maintainability of the project.

-This will lead to simplification in pandas' internals, but will likely surface issues in pandas' algorithms and shortcomings of the extension array interface.
-This item covers fixing those issues and proposing modifications to the extension array interface.
+Additionally, changing every column to be backed by an `ExtensionARray` will surface bugs in pandas internals, algorithms, and shortcomings of the extension array interface.
+We will fix those issues, and every extension type, including 3rd-party implementations, will benefit.

+Finally, we will improve test coverage for extension arrays for nested data.
+This will uncover issues that are specific to having "scalar" values of a dtype be collections themselves.

 ## Native String Data Type